Pastor Evan Mawarire

 - 8 Message To Urge Support To The Head Of Tajamuka

 - 11 Exoneration

 - 12 Books

 Evan Mawarire was born on March 7, 1977.
 He is married to Samantha Mawarire and they have two daughters.

-CareerWhilst based in London England, he was the regional director for Celebration Ministries International responsible for Europe and the Asia Pacific Rim from 2007 to 2010.
+CareerHe was based in London England, as the Regional Director for Celebration Ministries International responsible for Europe and the Asia Pacific Rim from 2007 to 2010.
 In 2011 he was chosen as one of Zimbabwe’s 10 Outstanding Young People by the Junior Chamber International for moral leadership.
-As a public speaker and Master of Ceremonies he was the master of ceremonies at the wedding of politician Jonathan Moyo's daughter in 2015.
+He was the Master of Ceremonies at the wedding of politician Jonathan Moyo's daughter in 2015.
 Commenting on the issue Mawarire said

 "Moyo is correct to say I was master of ceremonies at his daughter’s wedding.
 However, he did not know me.
 I had been hired by his daughter and in turn he had hired two other master of ceremonies and they paid me like any other professional.
 I work as a professional master of ceremony at all sorts of functions, including corporate."

 On 20 April 2016, Pastor Evan posted a video on Facebook titled This Flag in which he decried the state of the economy and how he felt Zimbabwe was not delivering its promises to its citizens.
 The video went viral on Facebook (where it got more than 100,000 views) and WhatsApp.
 Video below: